legacysurvey/legacysurvey/pages/dr6/description.rst

 the PS1-Gaia catalog than there are in the PS1 catalog that was used for astrometric calibration in, e.g., `DR4`_ of the Legacy Surveys.

+For the first time in the Legacy Surveys, DR6 PSF photometry uses the same PSF models (and sky background subtraction) for zero-point-fitting as is later used in cataloging.
+So, starting with DR6, the measured positions for Gaia stars should be completely self-consistent.

 Image Stacks
 ============